 Keto Cheesecake Layer

-- To make the cheesecake layer, simply mix the room temperature cream cheese, sugar substitute, egg and vanilla extract until fully combined using an electric mixer.
+- To make the cheesecake layer, simply mix the room temperature cream cheese, sugar substitute, pumpkin puree, egg, spices and vanilla extract until fully combined using an electric mixer.

 - Pour the cheesecake swirl to the top of the brownie batter.